-Removes Exemption Cap.
-This bill removes the \$10,000,000 in assessed value exemption cap for non-government assisted low-income rental housing owned and operated by eligible nonprofit organizations.
+Increases Exemption Cap.
+This bill increases the assessed value exemption cap to \$20,000,000 for non-government assisted low-income rental housing owned and operated by eligible nonprofit organizations.
 RTC section 214(g)(1)(C)

 Cancellation of Outstanding Taxes.
-This bill authorizes the cancellation of any outstanding tax, interest, or penalty levied or imposed on these organizations from January 1, 2017 to January 1, 2019, inclusive, provided they were levied or imposed because of the exemption cap.
-RTC section 214.18
+This bill authorizes the cancellation of any outstanding tax, interest, or penalty levied or imposed on these organizations from January 1, 2017 to January 1, 2019, inclusive, to the extent that the amount canceled does not result in a total assessed value exemption amount in excess of \$20,000,000.
+RTC section 214.19(b)(1)